RobTillaart/PCA9671/README.md

 **Experimental**

-The library gives easy control over the 16 pins of the PCA9671 chips.
+The library gives easy control over the 16 pins of the PCA9671 devices.
-It is a replacement product for the PCF8575, so this library is based upon the PCF8575 library to make replacement as easy as possible.
+The PCA9671 is a replacement product for the PCF8575, so this library is based upon the PCF8575 library to make the transition as easy as possible.

-The PCA9671 can have 64 I2C addresses, see datasheet.
+The PCA9671 can have 64 I2C addresses, see datasheet how to connect.

-The PCA9671 does not have an interrupt pin, but a reset pin.
+The PCA9671 is not 100% compatible as it does not have an interrupt pin, but a reset pin instead.
-This external reset pin is not (yet) supported by the library.
 Note: hardware pin 1 == interrupt (OUT) or reset (IN).
+The external reset pin is not (yet) supported by the library, use it with care.

-Having 64 devices on one I2C bus would allow you to connect up to 64 x 16 = 1024 IO lines.
+Having 64 devices on one I2C bus would allow you to connect up to 64 x 16 = 1024 input or output lines.
+Be aware that you might need an appropriate power supply to have all of them working properly.

-The library allows to read and write both single pins or 16 pins at once.
+The library allows to read and write both single pins or 16 pins in one call.
+Be aware that the 16 bits interface actually writes 2 times 8 pins.
 Furthermore some additional functions are implemented that are playful and useful.

 Warning: Not all functionality is tested with hardware, so use with care.